 Therefore, you can either plan ahead and go with a much higher voltage from the start or plan on changing out your inverter in the future.

-Much of the work you require to build an efficient off-grid solar power system has been explained from step 1 – 5.
+Much of the work you require to build an efficient off-grid solar power system has been explained in steps 1–5.

-In this final stage, all that is left for you to do is to mount the solar panels in such a way that it will always receive sunlight.
+In this final stage, all that is left for you to do is mount the solar panels in such a way that they will always receive sunlight.

 To achieve this, you need to slant the solar panels at an angle and fasten them to your rooftop or in your backyard.

 The next is to run a series and parallel connection of the batteries, build the inverter and battery stand and then complete the wiring.

 To balance the system, you should look into these little components:

 - the fuses and breakers for overcurrent protection

 Once you’ve gone through these 6 steps, you’ll be off and running to design your own DIY off-grid solar system.